gabe565/linx-server/README.md

 ### Using a binary release

-1. Grab the latest binary from the [releases](https://github.com/gabe565/linx-server/releases), then run ```go install```
+1. Grab the latest binary from the [releases](https://github.com/gabe565/linx-server/releases)
-2. Run ```linx-server --config=path/to/linx-server.conf```
+2. Run `linx-server --config=path/to/config.toml`

 ## Usage

 ### Configuration
-All configuration options are accepted either as arguments or can be placed in a file as such (see example file linx-server.conf.example in repo):
+All configuration options are accepted either as arguments or can be placed in a file as such (see [example](config_example.toml)):
 ```toml
 bind = '127.0.0.1:8080'
 site-name = 'myLinx'